The problem

 That was what I needed.
 I still do not know what caused the original spikes, but starting over removed them.
 Hours of debugging vanished because I rebuilt the file in ten minutes.
 Annoying, but effective.

-Now that I had a functioning animation of the logo, it was time to make it look good.
-The glow and frosted glass effects were the fun part.
-I wanted the logo to look like it was sitting on a frosted glass card and glowing like a neon sign.
+Now that I had a functioning animation of the logo, it was time to make it look good: the neon glow and the frosted glass card.

 Making the glow effect and frosted card effect was much more intuitive, especially compared to fixing the animation.
 I knocked out both in under an hour.
 Getting the glow to interact with the card took a bit, but it sells the effect much better.